Quickstart

 Refer to the API Product guide for step-by-step details.

-Name the API Product Orders API.
+Name the API Product:

 It is required to name API Product Orders API, as that matches the hostname alias configured in the Quickstart Gateway container.